The next decade of brain science has the potential to reshape the human experience.

 BENDING THE ARC OF NEUROINNOVATION (2026)

-In January 2026, BrainMind hosted Bending the Arc of Neuroinnovation, a private gathering during J.P.
+In January 2026, BrainMind hosted Bending the Arc of Neuroinnovation, a private neuroscience gathering during J.P.
 Morgan Week that brought together a curated community of entrepreneurs, scientists, and investors to help shape the future of neurotechnology for the benefit of humanity.
+This exclusive neuroscience event drew some of the most forward-thinking minds at the intersection of brain science, emerging technology, and responsible innovation.

 On June 20, 2025, BrainMind hosted an invitation-only Investor Roundtable at the Harvard Club of Boston to explore how ethical considerations can be more intentionally embedded into early-stage investment and governance decisions in neurotechnology.
 The gathering brought together a select group of values-aligned investors to examine real-world case studies, share insights, and co-develop practical tools for responsible innovation.